The 3 Lesser-Known Benefits of Prioritizing Outdoor Activities and Outdoor Adventure in Your Life

 It was one of my favorite breaks in the day... especially in the winter when the weather was a little crisper.
 I love that feeling of walking outside and feeling the cold on my face.

-Its better to leave the phone in your pocket though.
-Give yourself some real time to yourself to break away from the noise and the chatter of outside voices.
+When you head outside, especially for just a brief break, t’s better to leave the phone in your pocket though.
+Give yourself some real time to yourself to get away from the noise and the chatter of everyone surrounding you.

 Take 10 minutes a day to just listen to your own voice.
 Your own internal compass.